 However, you can disable geotagging just for photos or social media.
 You will just have to check the settings for each platform.
 You can also take precautions in what and when you post information.
 There’s nothing wrong with posting updates about your vacation, but consider doing it well after you’ve returned home.
 You might also consider not posting photos of children that clearly show places they frequently go, such as daycare centers or schools.

 If your an business owner, online influencer, traveling executive or you work for an organization that requires a lot of security, it is best to have a social media monitoring service to protect you online.
 The safety of yourself and your loved ones is probably your top priority.
-Make sure those responsible for your security take the proper steps and have the right technology, plan and process to reduce social your media risk.
+While getting services from companies like World Protection Group VIP protection is ideal, it’s always best to make sure those responsible for your security take the proper steps and have the right technology, plan and process to reduce your social media risk.